SuperNEMO-DBD/Falaise/documentation/flreconstruct/WritingFLReconstructModules.md

 Making Your Module Configurable {#minimalconfigurablemodule}
 ===============================
-The minimal module presented in [the section above](@ref minimalmodule) outputs a fixed message which can only be changed by modifiying the code and recompiling the module.
+The minimal module presented in [the section above](@ref minimalmodule) outputs a fixed message which can only be changed by modifying the code and recompiling the module.
 In most use cases hard-coding like this is sufficient, but if your module has parameters that may change frequently (e.g. a threshold that requires optimization), it is easy to make them configurable at runtime through the pipeline script.
-To demonstrate this, we'll modify the `MyModule` class from earlier to have a single `std::string` type data member and make this configurable.
+To demonstrate this, we'll modify the `MyModule` class from earlier to have a single `std::string` type data member and make this configurable from the pipeline script.

 Adding a Configurable Data Member {#minimalconfigurablemodulecpp}
 ---------------------------------